 I believe words are the most powerful things in human societies.
 Anything, and anyone, can be built or destroyed with words.
 This tenet is the foundation of my work in poetry, in art, and as a curator.

 Through my daily practice I identify barriers to living out loud with an open heart.
 My artworks are emblems of my commitment to engage the breadth of my own and others’ humanity.
-When I am creating, I am totally unafraid.
-The creative process is a grace state for me, and I spend a lot of time there.
-My faith in creativity has allowed me to surmount early discord in my family life, and to see how making things can be a path to joy and agency for others.

 I am in love with the physical manifestation of things—their color, smell, texture, size—the entire visceral world.
 More than anything, I’ve come to see the universe as a place constantly in motion so that there is no fixed truth, no absolute, immutable reality.
 My worldview is infinitely flexible, dedicated to probing what is before me precisely because it is so fleeting.